diazrenata/redwing/aspirational_structure/writing/rough_outline.md

             1. We fit as Gaussians with default priors, run for 8000 iterations.
 We fit as Gaussians to avoid having to deal with back-transforming the parameter estimates (and because when I coerced to other family distributions I got tons of convergence issues).
 Running for 8000 iterations is extremely generous for these models.
         1. If the best-fitting model does not include the scenario term, it means that the change in the ISD does not ~significantly decouple the dynamics of total energy/biomass from that which is driven by changes in abundance.
 If there is no **timeperiod** term, it means that there's not a ~significant change begin-end.
         1. We extract parameter estimates from the best-fitting model to examine the magnitude and direction of change beginning-to-end and decoupling due to change in the ISD.
+    1. I ran this whole pipeline on some "quality control" sims where 1) neither abundance nor the ISD changes begin-end and 2) the ISD doesn't change begin-end for either scenario.
+It behaves as expected for those.

+1. Core-transient
+    1. We run this pipeline on the whole dataset, and using just core species (those present in >= 2/3 of timesteps).
+    1. We also explore a null model in which we restrict to the same richness as the core species richness but draw a random set of species.